 Stroke Support Groups in Hertfordshire

-Stroke support groups are a great opportunity for your relative to spend time with people who have experienced something similar to themselves.
-They are a safe and sociable environment in which to build their confidence, and receive helpful advice on how to rebuild their life after a stroke.
+Stroke support groups are a great opportunity for your relative to spend time with people who have experienced something similar themselves.
+They are a safe and sociable environment to build up confidence and receive helpful advice on how to rebuild life after a stroke.